infinum/datx/docs/mixins/building-your-own-mixin.md

 **Note:** If you need to save any data about a model, please prefix your keys in order to avoid collisions with other mixins.

-## datx-utils
+## @datx/utils

-The `datx-utils` plugin contains some helper methods that could be useful for mixin development:
+The `@datx/utils` plugin contains some helper methods that could be useful for mixin development:

 ### mapItems